November 2016, part seven - Shizuoka

 I-chi-go

-Back in the city, we watched in the evening a cheesy decorated center with Christmas lights and a colorful fountain.
-Then we sat in a real Japanese bar and ordered using an electronic menu - in the form of a tablet.
-It is a bit like ordering online, you have an overview of the money, ordered food and drinks, with pictures of everything you order.
-Another of the Japanese conveniences, which I would appreciate at local restaurants.
-The brave of us went to the karaoke bar, but they won't persuade me :)
+Back in the city, we spent the evening in a bit cheesy decorated center, adorned with Christmas lights and a colorful fountain.
+Later, we sat in a real Japanese bar and placed our orders using an electronic menu - on a tablet.
+It is a bit like ordering online, you could see your total, keep track of your food and drinks, and view pictures of each item.
+Just another of those clever Japanese conveniences I wish we had in more local restaurants.
+Some of the brave among us ventured into a karaoke bar - but they weren't going to convince me to join in :-).

-The next day we checked out Sunpujo Park in the city center and visited the Shizuoka Sengen Shrine complex.
-The complex consists of three shrines: Kambe, Sengen and Ohtoshimioja.
-These shrines are richly decorated with nice details of wooden carvings, similar to the Shrine of Kunozan Toshogu.
-As usual, there were school trips in colorful caps on the head according to the class.
+The following day, we explored Sunpujo Park in the city center and visited the Shizuoka Sengen Shrine complex.
+It consists of three shrines: Kambe, Sengen and Ohtoshimioja.
+These shrines are richly decorated with detailed wooden carvings, reminiscent of the Shrine of Kunozan Toshogu.
+As usual, there were schoolchildren on field trips, wearing colorful caps identifying their classes.

-We said goodbye to Sewi and only one last goal of our trip remained - Tokyo.
+We said goodbye to Sewi and only one final destination of our trip remained - Tokyo.

 Komentáre